apiaryio/drafter.js/README.md

   instead get a JSON string as the result.
 - `requireBlueprintName`: Set to generate an error if the blueprint is missing a title.
+- `generateMessageBody` - Enable generation of messageBody from MSON (default: true)
+- `generateMessageBodySchema` - Enable generation of messageBodySchema from MSON (default: true)

-Or if you want just to validate it and are insterested only in parsing errors and warnings:
+Or if you want just to validate it and are interested only in parsing errors and warnings:

 ```javascript